 Withdrawal Impact on Financial Aid

-How a Complete Withdrawal From a Semester Impacts Your Financial Aid
+How Withdrawing From a Semester Impacts Your Financial Aid

 The Federal Pell Grant, SEOG, and Direct Student Loans are funds that come from the Federal Government.
 These programs have policies that require students who withdraw completely from a semester to repay unearned portions back to the federal government.
 All students need to be aware of how Norwalk Community College implements these requirements.